prasad-vamer/dockerized-react-boilerplate/README.md

 This is a boilerplate project for building React applications with TypeScript.
 It provides a pre-configured development environment with Docker and Docker Compose, making it easy to set up and run the application locally.

+## Project Walkthrough

+For a detailed walkthrough of the steps involved in creating this project, please refer to the [WALKME.md](WALKME.md) file.

+This file provides an in-depth explanation of the path followed, the issues encountered along the way, and the solutions implemented to overcome those challenges.

+The `WALKME.md` file serves as a comprehensive guide that documents the entire process of building this project from start to finish.
+It includes valuable insights, lessons learned, and troubleshooting tips that can be helpful for anyone looking to understand the project's development journey or seeking guidance on similar projects.

+Whether you are a curious developer, a contributor, or someone interested in learning from the project's experiences, the `WALKME.md` file is an excellent resource to explore.
+It offers a behind-the-scenes look at the thought process, decision-making, and problem-solving approaches employed throughout the project's lifecycle.

+Feel free to dive into the `WALKME.md` file to gain a deeper understanding of the project's creation and to learn from the challenges and successes encountered along the way.

 ## Features

 - React with TypeScript